micmejia/bible-dump/NKJV/Hebrews/Heb 3.md

 Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God;

 ###### 13
-but [^b]exhort one another daily, while it is called "Today," lest any of you be hardened through the deceitfulness of sin.
+but exhort one another daily, while it is called "Today," lest any of you be hardened through the deceitfulness of sin.

 ###### 14
 For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end,